SorenTech/steeple/README.md

 <h2>Feature List</h2>

 <ul>
-    <li>Mobile First, Responsive Grid (ready-to-go)</li>
+    <li>Mobile First, Responsive Grid</li>
-    <li>SASS Stylesheets (ready-to-go)</li>
+    <li>SASS Stylesheets</li>
-    <li>Custom Front-Page Reflecting Church Web Design "Standards" (in development)</li>
-    <li>Built for integration with the "time.ly" plugin to provide events calendars that integrate with in-house systems such as google calendar, facebook calendar, and ical (in development)</li>
-    <li>Built for integration with the "staffer" plugin to provide staff listings for churches (in development)</li>
-    <li>Built for integration with the "MetaSlider" plugin to provide custom sliders, with a pre-fab place for a slider on the front page (in development)</li>
-    <li>Built for integration with one of several custom content type plugins to allow for adding "sermon" or related content types (in development)</li>
+    <li>Placeholder text for an image slider on the front-page (integrated into Header)</li>
+    <li>Featured Content Area On Front-Page (integrated into Page template)</li>
+    <li>Designated sidebar for font-page (integarted into Page template)</li>
+    <li>Built-in capacity for custom content types and taxonomies</li>
 </ul>

 <h2>Current Status</h2>

-Steeple is currently in alpha stage development.
-Feel free to jump in and contribute to making it a working reality!
+Steeple is currently in beta stage development.
+Feel free to jump in and contribute!

-The Bones starter theme has been updated: "bones" replaced with "steeple" in most theme files.
-(Exceptions: url's for Bones theme have been left intact; translation files have not been updated.)

-Starter theme files need to be screened and modified to meet design goals for a starter church theme.

-Bones starter theme supports translation into numerous languages.
-That isn't a top priority, but we'll add it into later updates.

-Bones submodule is built with a responsive CSS grid.
-Should be evaluated and decide if should be kept or if should be replaced with a bootstrap grid.
+Translation files are currently still "as is" from the Bones starter theme.
+Translation support is intended to be included in the 1.0 release.

+The Bones starter grid needs to be evaluated and updated to support a wider range of media querries.

+<h2>Use and Implementation</h2>

+<h3>To use the Meta-Slider plugin on the front-page:</h3>

+First, install and activate the meta-slider plugin.

+Second, create a slider.

+Third, edit the "header.php" template file: replace "metaslider id=123" on line 79 with the proper ID of your slider.

+<h3>To Use Featured Content on Front Page</h3>

+This functionality is taken straight from the Twenty Fourteen Wordpress Default Theme:

+Designate a tag to be used as the "featured" tag in the Admin panel.

+Tag posts with the Featured tag.

+Change settings to point to a static page as front-page.

+Featured posts will now appear in featured content area of the front-page.